Zymbit-Docs/docs/content/bootware/features/overlays/index.md

 ## ZI Image Overlays

-Overlay Images are meant to update devices without nuking and remaking the LUKS encrypted partitions.
+Overlay Images are meant to update devices without nuking and remaking the LUKS-encrypted partitions.
 Overlay updates can be much smaller in size than "FULL" updates, as they are meant to drop in a crate of files over an existing bootware enabled system.
 Overlay updates simply try and unpack the update over the system and overwrite any previous existing files of the same name.
 The files that are packed into an overlay image are specified by the user with the tool [`zbcli manifest`](../../zbcli/manifest).

 `zbcli manifest` is a simple tool that basically modifies two files: